Risk sharing, measuring variability, and distortion riskmetrics: GD, MMD and IQD agents

 By positive homogeneity it is $\lambda \rho_{h_1}(X_1)= \rho_{\lambda h_1}(X_1)$ for Anne, and similarly for Bob.
 By Corollary \ref{cor:th3}, we have $ \dboxplus_{i=1}^2\rho_{\lambda_i h_i}=\rho_{h_{\boldsymbol \lambda}}, $ where $h_{\boldsymbol \lambda}(t)=\min\{\lambda h_1(t), (1-\lambda) h_2(t)\}$.
 That is, the sum-optimal allocation gives all the marginal $t$-quantile risk to the individual with the lowest $\lambda_i h_i(t)$.

 The condition of Theorem \ref{th:3} is satisfied, and so the $(\lambda_1,\lambda_2)$-optimal allocation is unique up to constant shifts.
 Any Pareto-optimal allocation takes the form

 where $c \in [0,1/2]$ and $k\in \R$ is a constant.
-We can interpret this as a situation where the first individual insures the potential losses $X$ of the second one.
-The contract (transfer function) is the random variable $X_1$, while its price is $k$, the latter which needs to be negotiated between the two agents.
+We can interpret this as a situation where the GD individual insures the potential losses $X$ of the MMD one.
+The ceded risk is the random variable $X_1$, while its price is $k$, the latter which needs to be negotiated between the two agents.
 Next, we argue that the mapping $\lambda \mapsto c$ is surjective.